This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Let It Rest

-Use two forks or tongs to transfer ham cut-side down to wooden cutting board, cover with foil, and let rest for 10-20 minutes.
-While it rests, make the sauce, if desired.
+Use two forks or tongs to transfer ham cut-side down to a wooden cutting board, cover with foil, and let rest for 10-20 minutes.
+While it rests, make the optional Pineapple Sauce or Cranberry Orange Sauce, if desired.
+See the recipe below for how to apply either sauce as a glaze to the top.

 Carve and Serve

 Cut off slices and lay them out on a serving platter.
-Serve with the Pineapple Sauce on the side to drizzle over pieces of ham.
+Serve with one of the optional sauces on the side.

 Tip: Be sure to save your ham bone to use in our Leftover Ham and Nine Bean Soup!